top of page

 fabio_zuker.jpeg

-He holds a PhD from the University of São Paulo (with a research period at Cornell University).
-He has completed postdoctoral fellowships at Princeton University and the Collège de France (Laboratoire d'Anthropologie Sociale).
-He has taught courses on environmental issues, public health, and the Anthropocene at both the University of São Paulo and Princeton University.
+I hold a PhD from the University of São Paulo and was a visiting researcher at Cornell University.
+I completed postdoctoral fellowships at Princeton University and at the Collège de France (Laboratoire d’Anthropologie Sociale), and have taught courses on environmental politics and public health at both the University of São Paulo and Princeton University.

 bottom of page